kooohei/sftps/README.md

 # SFTPS
-sftps is an Package of the Golang for the FTP, FTPS and SFTP.
+sftps is an Package of the Golang for the FTP, FTPS and SFTP Clients.

 ### Example ###